 Refund of the room rent will be prorated based on the date the resident officially checks out of the room with required paperwork completed by a Resident Life staff member.
-The Gold Plus, Gold and Green meal plan adjustments will be prorated on an actual usage basis given the last day of usage.
-The Block meal plan adjustments will be based on actual meal and flex point usage.
-The cutoff date for receiving a refund for your meal plan follows the full-time withdrawal schedule.
+Meal plan adjustments will be prorated on an actual usage basis given the last day of usage.

 For students paying through a tuition payment plan, all refunds will be determined by comparing the amount eligible for refunding to the total monthly payments made to date.
 Any outstanding amounts owed the College for tuition, general fees, dormitory fees or meal plan charges after deducting the eligible refund will be due immediately upon withdrawal.
 It is College policy to hold the enrolled student liable for charges incurred, therefore in the case of refunding any overpayment, refund checks will be issued in the name of the student.